Troy Black: Military career

 Between 2003 and 2006, he served in the 2nd Battalion, 1st Marines as a company gunnery sergeant and then as a first sergeant, deploying twice to Iraq as part of Operation Iraqi Freedom.
 Between 2006 and 2007, Black served as a company first sergeant in the 3rd Assault Amphibian Battalion.
 From 2007 to 2009, he served as a sergeant major at Officer Candidates School.
 Black served as the sergeant major of the 3rd Battalion, 7th Marines from 2009 to 2011, deploying twice to Afghanistan as part of Operation Enduring Freedom.

 In 2010, he was awarded the Bronze Star Medal with Combat "V" for running through uncleared territory to rescue a fallen comrade hit by an improvised explosive device.
 From 2011 to 2013, Black served as the sergeant major of Combat Logistics Battalion 5.
 He served as the sergeant major of the 11th Marine Expeditionary Unit from 2013 to 2015.
 Following that, Black served as the sergeant major of the 1st Marine Logistics Group from 2015 to 2017.
 He was named Sergeant Major of Manpower and Reserve Affairs in 2017.
 On April 25, 2019, Black was named the 19th Sergeant Major of the Marine Corps and assumed the post on July 26, 2019.

+In July 2023, Black was selected to serve as the fifth senior enlisted advisor to the chairman of the Joint Chiefs of Staff.
+He assumed office on November 3, 2023.
+In April 2025, newly appointed CJCS General Dan Caine chose not to renew Black's posting for another two years.
+Black completed a single two-year term and retired on June 20, 2025.